Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

 While not technically very difficult, the worst-case bound showcases the power and generality of the new definition.
 In particular, we obtain meaningful guarantees for discontinuous losses as in~\pref{ex:discontinuous}.
 As we will see in the next section, under global smoothness assumptions, we can also obtain a bound on the more-standard quantity $\Reg(T,\Pi)$.

 Turning to the instance-specific bound in~\pref{thm:stoch_ring_weak}, we obtain a more-refined dependence on the effective number of actions $\nicefrac{1}{h}$, which can be thought of as a ``gap-dependent'' bound.
-In the most favorable setting, we have $\theta_h(\epsilon_0) = \max\cbr{\nicefrac{1}{h},\nicefrac{1}{\epsilon_0}}$ which yields $\Reg(T,\Pi_h) \leq \tilde{O}\rbr{\sqrt{T \log |\Pi|} + \frac{1}{h}\log |\Pi|}$, eliminating the dependence on $h$ in the leading term (in fact~\pref{ex:discontinuous} has this favorable behavior).
-Further, via the correspondence with the finite action setting, we also obtain a new data-dependent bound for standard stochastic contextual bandits, which improves on prior worst case results by adapting to the effective size of the action space~\citep{dudik2011efficient,agarwal2014taming}.
-This result for the finite-action setting follows from our more general theorem statement, given in~\pref{app:results-smoothed}.
+In the most favorable setting, we have $\theta_h(\epsilon_0) = \max\cbr{\nicefrac{1}{h},\nicefrac{1}{\epsilon_0}}$ which yields $\Reg(T,\Pi_h) \leq \tilde{O}\rbr{\sqrt{T \log |\Pi|} + \frac{1}{h}\log |\Pi|}$, eliminating the dependence on $h$ in the leading term (Recall that \pref{ex:small_smoothing} has this favorable behavior).
+Further, via the correspondence with the finite action setting, we also obtain a new \df{instance}-dependent bound for standard stochastic contextual bandits, which improves on prior worst case results by adapting to the effective size of the action space~\citep{dudik2011efficient,agarwal2014taming}.
+This result for the finite-action setting follows from our more general theorem statement, given in~\pref{sec:extensions}.

+\df{We also note that, while smoothing induces a Lipschitz loss function, a na\"{i}ve application of a Lipschitz bandits algorithm yields a suboptimal regret rate.
+For example, in the non-contextual version, the smoothed loss function is $\lambda_h: a \mapsto \EE_{\Dcal} \EE_{a' \sim \smooth_h}\sbr{\ell(a')}$, is $\nicefrac{1}{h}$-Lipschitz, so we may apply a Lipschitz bandits algorithm in a black box fashion.\footnote{\df{Formally, when the Lipschitz bandits algorithm recommends action $a_t'$, we sample $a_t \sim \smooth_h(a_t')$, observe $\ell_t(a_t)$ --- which has expectation $\lambda_h(a_t')$ --- and pass this value back to the algorithm.}} However, this reduction gives a smoothed regret bound of $O(T^{2/3}h^{-1/3})$, which is suboptimal when compared with our $\tilde{O}(\sqrt{\nicefrac{T}{h}})$ result.
+Our guarantees exploit additional information sharing between actions enabled by the smoothing operator, in particular the fact that when we choose a particular action, we learn about all smoothed actions in an interval of size $h$.}

+Finally, we remark that~\pref{alg:ZPE-body} actually achieves a high probability regret bound, which we have simplified to the stated expected regret bound.